Episode 4:

 As a result, a positive differential in these cases does not indicate expanding opportunity—it reflects relative contraction.

+In Honolulu, workforce opportunity is fragmented across sectors—requiring movement between different parts of the labor market to achieve long-term economic mobility.
 Honolulu’s labor market offers a wide range of opportunities—but the elements required for a complete workforce pathway are distributed across different sectors rather than aligned within the same ones.

 As a result, workers can often find entry points, and high-wage roles do exist—but the connection between the two is not always clear or structured.
 When you step back, a clear pattern emerges: